Review by Eric Renderking Fisk | February 22nd, 2016 [Reformated January 2019]

 ADWEEK: "Before Banana Republic Was Mainstream Fashion, It Was a Weirdly Wonderful Safari Brand Revisiting the pith helmets, Jeeps and life-size giraffes," By Robert Klara|March 16, 2016

 The pictures I’ve borrowed from around the internet don’t do the original stores justice; "BR" wasn't this awesome, it was more.
-It was the ultimate combination of traditional style, Army Navy surplus, and our social mecca.
+It was the ultimate combination of traditional style, Army Navy surplus stores, and our social mecca.
 It was no just a clothing store, it was a lifestyle store with amazing accessories, traveler essentials that even featured it's on travel book section.

 “Wild Company: The Untold Story of Banana Republic” shares with us the authors Mel and Patricia Ziegler created the original stores with the idea that there are a whole bunch of people like them (and us) would enjoy shopping at a store with a rustic theme that sold unique “safari style” clothes that they found around the globe.
 These items included contemporary clothes made with "the safari vibe," to military surplus.
 "Wild Company" reads like an adventure novel about how they were able to find what they were looking for before the internet and how they uncovered incredible finds such as large warehouses full of unused items from military branches from all over the world.

 Many of these collections had items were from The Spanish Civil War, World War 2, The Korean War, Vietnam... and from all sides of these conflicts.
 It wasn't unusual to find Soviet era fatigues or African made bush shirts in the same treasure haul.

 Catalog image from "Abandoned Republic: A Jouney Through The Vintage Banana Republic Catalog